-Devon and Somerset Trading Standards: Frequently Asked Questions
+Devon, Somerset and Torbay Trading Standards: Frequently Asked Questions

-Protecting Devon and Somerset’s consumers and businesses to maintain a fair trading environment where local businesses and consumers can thrive.
+Protecting Devon, Somerset and Torbay’s consumers and businesses to maintain a fair trading environment where local businesses and consumers can thrive.

 What Is Trading Standards?

 Business only works effectively when everyone is on a level playing field and consumers are protected to ensure they get a fair deal.
 Devon, Somerset and Torbay Trading Standards oversees this across the two counties, ensuring businesses don’t try to illegally get an unfair advantage over their competitors or customers, that products and practices are safe and honest, and that consumers can have confidence in the marketplace.